 Roy Lichtenstein’s Drowning Girl was created in 1963 and is an impeccable piece of pop art.
 Liechtenstein is known for appropriating images from comic books and altering them to change the mood and meaning, which is exactly what this piece does.

 The text from the comic was also changed.
-Originally, the image said, “I don’t care if I have a cramp!” but Lichtenstein changed it to fit the mood he wanted for the piece.
-Drowning Girl depicts a woman surrounded by turbulent waves and suggests that she is distraught over a breakup or love affair.
+Initially, the image said, “I don’t care if I have a cramp!” but Lichtenstein changed it to fit the mood he wanted for the piece.
+Drowning Girl depicts a woman surrounded by turbulent waves, suggesting she is distraught over a breakup or love affair.

 Drowning Girl can be found on the 4th floor of the Museum of Modern Art.
 It is a great piece to admire and can even inspire conversations about whether or not Lichtenstein was right to appropriate comic strips.
-Some critics say that the paintings are too similar to their originals to be considered Lichtenstein’s work, while others note that the alterations and differences make Drowning Girl its own piece, separate from the comic.
+Some critics say the paintings are too similar to their originals to be considered Lichtenstein’s work.
+In contrast, others note that the alterations and differences make Drowning Girl its piece, separate from the comic.

 Claude Monet – Water Lilies

-In Gallery 9 on the 5th floor of the Museum of Modern Art, Water Lilies by Claude Monet is one of the most popular paintings in the museum.
-This impressionist piece is part of a collection that Monet painted towards the end of his life in Giverny, France.
+Water Lilies by Claude Monet is one of the most popular paintings in the Museum of Modern Art, and it is in Gallery 9 on the 5th floor.
+This impressionist piece is part of a collection Monet painted towards the end of his life in Giverny, France.

 Each canvas in the series is large-scale and filled with colours of the water and sky, as well as pink lilies, lilypads, and other vegetation.
 In addition to being known for their size, these paintings are famous for their perspective.